by Sarah Goh

 As we grow, we hope to maintain the depth of relationship and engagement and impact on these entrepreneurs where they are able to transform themselves and invest in their families and serve the communities where they reside.
 Then we will see community wealth building.
 And if you have community building of those folks who are already in place, you don’t have gentrification.
 If you have the market growth that is inevitable, that we aren’t going to be able to stop, but you also have investment in folks who are already in place, those people will be able to stay and participate in the rising tides of economic activity.

-Sarah Goh is a Singaporean American journalist who graduated from the University of Washington with a dual-degree in biology and journalism.
+Sarah Goh is a Singaporean American journalist who is also a medical student at WSU College of Medicine.
 At the intersection of community, science, and humanities, she hopes to elevate marginalized voices and explore the overlooked and unexpected through her writing.
 Find her at sarahsgoh.com or on Twitter @sarahsgoh.

 📸 Featured Image: Danielle Jackson, center, reacts as B.J.
 Stewart hugs her, after Jackson won first place at the fifth annual “Sharks at the Beach” pitch event at the Emerald City Bible Fellowship in Seattle, Washington, on April 26, 2018.
 (Photo: Carolyn Bick)